Saturday Enrichment for Gifted Students

 Term Cost of Program

-The cost of the term package is $520.00 inc GST.
+The cost of the semester package (ie Term 1 & Term 2) is $940.00 inc GST, with each individual term package costing $520.00 inc GST.
 This fee includes all resources and materials..

 *Fee includes all resources and materials.